Telstar Arcade (1977) – 4NERDS Hardware Archive

 FOUR-MODULE LIBRARY

-Four total modules define the system’s playable catalog, each built around a MOS Technology MPS-7600-series chip and a themed set of games.
+Four total modules define the system’s playable catalog, each built around a dedicated MOS Technology MPS-7600-series chip and a themed set of games.

 1977–1978